dimagi/commcare-hq/docs/fhir/fhir_import_config.rst

 FHIRImportConfig instances, they will be listed there, and you can filter by domain.
 To add a new one, click "Add FHIR Import Config +".

-The form is quite straight forward.
-You will need to provide the ID of a mobile worker in the "Owner ID" field.
-All cases that are imported will be assigned to this user.
+The form is quite straightforward.
+You will need to provide the ID of a mobile worker, location, or group in the "Owner ID" field.
+All imported cases will be assigned to this ID.

-This workflow will not scale for large projects.
-When such a project comes up, we have planned for two approaches, and will implement one or both based on the project's requirements:

-1. Set the owner to a user, group or location.
-2. Assign a FHIRImportConfig to a CommCare location, and set ownership to the mobile worker at that location.

 Mapping imported FHIR resource properties